How to Distinguish a Responsible Lender in the Philippines

-There are also other fees that lenders might charge such as appraisal fees for secured loans and early settlement fees.
-Before you sign your loan contract ask your lenders for itemized fees.
+There are also other fees that lenders might charge, such as appraisal fees for secured loans and early settlement fees.
+Before you sign your loan contract, ask your lenders for itemized fees.

-Description of the collection and lien enforcement procedures
+Description of the collection

-Lenders must properly discuss collection or repayments instructions.
+Lenders must properly discuss collection or repayment instructions.
 If you applied for a secured loan, make sure that you understand the consequences of failure to settle the loan and how the collateral will be handled.

-Method of calculating the total amount of obligation in case of default
+The obligation in case of default

-A responsible lender will ask for your documents to verify your identity, address and ability to pay.
+A responsible lender will ask for your documents to verify your identity, address, and ability to pay.
 Only loan sharks don’t care if you can settle on time because they can milk more money from delinquent borrowers.

-- Has an official social media account
+Has an official social media account

-- Responds to inquiries in a polite manner
+Responds to inquiries

-- Advises and approves the amount of loan you can repay at ease
+Advises and approves the amount of loan you can repay at ease

 Lenders must give you a loan contract and discuss everything in it.
 You must read and understand the contract before signing it.
 If you have any questions, do not hesitate to ask.

-- Registered with Securities and Exchange Commission
+Registered with the Securities and Exchange Commission

-Let’s say you have a loan with Lender A, Lender A will send your loan details and basic information to the Credit Information Corporation as mandated by Republic Act.
-No. 9510 (Credit Information System Act).
+Let’s say you have a loan with Lender A. Lender A will send your loan details and basic information to the Credit Information Corporation as mandated by Republic Act No. 9510 (Credit Information System Act).
 Even how you handled your payments will be recorded.
 If you apply for a loan from Lender B, Lender B will pull your credit report from CIC to know how you handled your previous loans.

-Responsible Moneylenders Usually Consider:
+Responsible Moneylenders Usually Consider the following: